BuilderinResidencyTinkerspace/MOMO-AI-Alzheimers-Companion/Weekly-Reports/Week-00.md

 Organisation Induction
 Objective

-Get introduced to the organisation and understand the internship/project environment.
+Get introduced to the organisation and understand the project environment.
 Activities

 •Attended the initial orientation and induction.